lenderpanel

 Recently asked questions about conveyancing in Dorset

-Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
-Dorset is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a house I have offered on last month in what should have been a simple, no chain conveyancing.
+Dorset is where the house is located.
+Can you shed any light on this issue?

 Flying freeholds in Dorset are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Dorset you must be sure that your lawyer goes through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Dorset you would need to get your solicitor to go through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Dorset may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated